HIVE-UofT/lab-website/README.md

 ## Local Development

-First, run `pnpm i` to install the dependencies.
+First, run `pnpm i` or `yarn install` or `npm install` to install the dependencies.

-Then, run `pnpm dev` to start the development server and visit localhost:3000.
+Then, run `pnpm dev` or `yarn run dev` to start the development server and visit `http://localhost:3000`.

+## User guide

+### Add new publications

+To add new publications using [Google Scholar](https://scholar.google.com/) and find their BibTeX entries, follow these steps:

+1. Search for the publication on Google Scholar.
+2. Locate the citation for the publication.
+3. Click on the "Cite" button below the citation.
+4. Select "BibTeX" as the citation format.
+5. Copy the BibTeX entry provided.
+6. Open the BibTeX file located at `/public/publications/BibTeX.bib`.
+7. Add a new row at the appropriate location in the file, maintaining the order.
+8. Paste the copied BibTeX entry into the new row.
+9. Save the changes to the BibTeX file.

+**Ensure that the new row is added in the correct order based on the existing entries in the file.**

 ## TODO

-- [ ] Edit Sitemap address
+- [x] Edit Sitemap address
-- [ ] Complete theme.config
+- [x] Complete theme.config
-- [ ] Add SEO tags
+- [x] Add SEO tags
 - [ ] Mobile friendly icons
 - [ ] Dark mode support